The world has changed and so have your customers:

 Customer needs are the set of circumstances, desires, habits, and anxieties that potential customers have before they consider purchasing from, or working with, your business.

 When you understand customer needs, you know exactly what info will turn a potential customer into a paying customer.
-You know how to handle objections (about price, or quality, or shipping) before your customers even have a chance to mention them.
+You know how to handle objections (about price, quality, or shipping) before your customers even have a chance to mention them.

 But understanding what those needs are isn’t obvious, and customers are rarely forthcoming with what need you’re solving for them.